Table of contents

 Modern engineering teams deploy code in tandem - expecting every DevOps/SRE team to monitor every alert is inefficient.
 Instead, hold developers accountable for the performance & monitoring of their work pre-deployment.
 Some top-performing teams have the following within the charter of the developer’s responsibility:

-- Measure the performance of the code after deployment/integrations
+Measure the performance of the code after deployment/integration

 4. Avoid data fatigue: